JuanGo500/xbok/Computation/Data Analysis/DP-900 Azure Data Fundamentals.md

 1. Blob storage

 Store large amounts of unstructured object data, such as text or binary data.
 Container has permissions, files is only a domain name.

 Types:
 - Block blobs: store text and binary data, up to about 4.7 TB.
 - Append blobs: optimized for append operations, such as logging.
 - Page blobs: store random access files up to 8 TB.

 Tiers:
 - Hot: optimized for storing data that is accessed frequently.
+Hot is the default.
 - Cool: optimized for storing data that is infrequently accessed and stored for at least 30 days.
 - Archive: optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency requirements.

 2. Data Lake Storage

 Store big data.
 You must enable hierarchical namespace when you create the account.
-- OneLake is built upon Azure Data Lake Gen 2.
+OneLake is built upon Azure Data Lake Gen 2.

+3. Azure files

-3. Azure files: shares of files.
+Shares of files.
 It needs a storage account.
 You can upload using AZCopy.
 Two network protocols: Server Message Block (SMB) and Network File System (NFS).

-4. Azure Table Storage: NoSQL key-value store.
+4. Azure Table Storage

+NoSQL key-value store.
 It is good for storing large amounts of non-relational data.
 Elements: partition key, row key, timestamp, properties.

 ## Choose an API for Azure Cosmos DB
 https://learn.microsoft.com/en-us/azure/cosmos-db/choose-api